Workday/prism-python/README.md

 - Client ID
 - Client Secret
 - Refresh Token
+- Log File Name (optional)
+- Log Level (optional)

 ## Python Prerequisites ##

-First determine whether you have up-to-date versions of Python, pip, and Git.
+First determine whether you have an up-to-date versions of Python, pip, and Git.
 If you need to install Python and Git, please refer to the official installation guides.

 ### Python ###
 Python comes preinstalled on most Linux distributions, and is available as a package on all others.
 You can check which version of Python (if any) is installed, by entering the following command in a terminal or command window:

 ```bash
 [user@host ~]$ python --version